syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/bubble-heatmap.md

 ---

-# Bubble HeatMap in ##Platform_Name## HeatMap Chart Component
+# Bubble heat map in ##Platform_Name## HeatMap Chart Component

-Data points represent the data source values with `gradient` or `fixed` colors in the HeatMap.
+Data points represent the data source values with `gradient` or `fixed` colors in the heat map.
 You can customize the appearance of these data points by changing the `color` and `shape` attributes.

-{% if page.publishingplatform == "aspnet-core" %}

-The data points can be represented in color fill or bubble shape by defining the [tileType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TileType) property.
-By default, the data points are color filled with `gradient` or `fixed` and this depiction of data points is defined as `rect` in the `tileType` property.

-{% elsif page.publishingplatform == "aspnet-mvc" %}

-The data points can be represented in color fill or bubble shape by defining the [TileType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TileType) property.
-By default, the data points are color filled with `gradient` or `fixed` and this depiction of data points is defined as `rect` in the `tileType` property.
+The data points can be represented in color fill or bubble shape by defining the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~TileType.html) property.
+By default, the data points are color filled with `gradient` or `fixed` and this depiction of data points is defined as `rect` in the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~TileType.html) property.

-{% endif %}

 The cell customizations and color mapping for `rect` tile type is defined in [appearance](./appearance/) and [palette](./palette/) sections in detail.

-## Bubble types
+## Bubble attributes

-{% if page.publishingplatform == "aspnet-core" %}

-The data points can be represented in the bubble along with its attributes by setting the [tileType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TileType) property to **Bubble**.

-{% elsif page.publishingplatform == "aspnet-mvc" %}

-The data points can be represented in the bubble along with its attributes by setting the [TileType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TileType) property to **Bubble**.
+The data points can be represented in the bubble along with its attributes by setting the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~TileType.html) property to **Bubble**.

-{% endif %}

-In bubble HeatMap, you can display the data points with bubble size, bubble colors, and sector attributes of the bubble.
+In bubble heat map, you can display the data points with bubble size, bubble colors, and sector attributes of the bubble.

 ### Bubble size

-In this bubble HeatMap type, the size factor of the bubble is used to denote the data variations.
+In this bubble heat map type, the size factor of the bubble is used to denote the data variations.
 The radius of the bubble varies according to data values.

+By default, the bubble with small size denotes the data value with small magnitude and the larger bubble size denotes the data value with larger magnitude.
+This behavior can be inversed by using the [isInversedbubblesize](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~IsInversedBubbleSize.html) property.

+To render a bubble heat map with size series, set the [bubbleType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~BubbleType.html) property to **Size**.

 {% if page.publishingplatform == "aspnet-core" %}

-By default, the bubble with small size denotes the data value with small magnitude and the larger bubble size denotes the data value with larger magnitude.
-This behavior can be inversed by using the [isInversedbubblesize](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_IsInversedBubbleSize) property.

-To render a bubble HeatMap with size series, set the [bubbleType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_BubbleType) property to **Size**.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}